HIV/AIDS in Timor-Leste

 The southeast-Asian nation of Timor-Leste (formerly East Timor) has dealt with HIV/AIDS since its first documented case in 2001.
 It has one of the lowest HIV/AIDS-prevalence rates in the world.

 Prevalence

-Timor-Leste is a low HIV-prevalence country with less than 0.2 percent of the adult population estimated to be HIV-positive.
-However, social factors such as massive social dislocation, cross-border migration, high unemployment, and a weak and limited health system could dramatically increase the spread of HIV infection.
+In 2008, Timor-Leste was a low HIV-prevalence country with less than 0.2 percent of the adult population estimated to be HIV-positive.
+Social factors such as massive social dislocation, cross-border migration, high unemployment, and a weak and limited health system could dramatically increase the spread of HIV infection.
 Many young people are not well-equipped with the knowledge and life skills to manage HIV risk in an increasingly challenging environment.